alexjreynolds50/PGA-TOUR-DRIVING-DISTANCE-ANALYSIS/README.md

 *   There is no correlation between driving distance and spin rate

+---

-##Recommendations from hypotheses and other insights from analysis
+## Recommendations from hypotheses and other insights from analysis

 Based on data analysis, all alternate hypotheses were accepted below: